Welcome to another episode of B2B Marketing & More with Pam.

 Another thing is for any kind of pay ads, um, the product is very important.
 Whatever you are selling: the product, the quality of the product, the services that you offer, it is very, very critical along with the copy and the creative.
 You need to pay attention to that, especially if you want to run the pay ads.
 Your content needs to be very much top-notch before you even want to invest money in that.

-And another thing that you share with us is in terms of the budget.
+Another thing that you share with us is in terms of the budget.
 And the budget can be small and big, but it uses that dollar from the perspective of acquiring the data and then using the data to optimize it.

-And another takeaway, the last one is, if you want to grow your knowledge you can take a course, but, um, you also can, uh, make an effort to learn on your own, but the most important thing is to have an opportunity to do it and be in the trenches.
+Another takeaway, the last one is, if you want to grow your knowledge you can take a course, but, um, you also can, uh, make an effort to learn on your own, but the most important thing is to have an opportunity to do it and be in the trenches.
 Anything else you wanted to add in terms of my takeaway, Matt?

 Pam Didner: Yup.
 I 100% agree with you.
 It’s great to have you on my show.
 And I have one silly question I want to ask you–actually, you can choose to answer either one of them.
 What is the most useless telling you have, or do you have a ridiculous go in your life?